LAKAVATHRAGHURAM/ReachInbox/README.md

 Custom Text Editor: Email Formatting: Ensure the editor supports HTML formatting for crafting professional emails.

 # Steps to Run Locally:

-Clone the Repository:
-## Steps to Run Locally:

 1. Clone the Repository:
    ```shell